 Answer: I would check your refrigerant charge first because if your system is low on charge it will cause the coil to freeze up and cause a restriction in the air flow.
 Rule of thumb is the blower should produce 440 CFM (cubic feet per minute) of air per ton.
 On a two ton system 880 cfm.
 This usually calculates out to be about a 1/4 to 1/3 HP blower motor.
 If you get too much cfm it is hard on the air conditioner, because it robs the air conditioner of the cool gas going back to the compressor to keep the compressor running cool.
 Most of the time if you increase the blower size beyond designed specifications, you have to over-charge the AC or heat pump unit to get the cool gas going back to the compressor so that it doesn’t burn the compressor up.
 I usually need to add refrigerant to a system that has too large of a blower motor.
 You want to charge your system so that there is cool gas going back to the compressor and the suction line feels like a cold coke can right out of the refrigerator.
-The air conditioner should make a 15 to 20 degree difference in the ambient air.
-If you home is 75 degrees inside the air coming out of the registers should be between 55 to 60.
+The air conditioner should make a 15 to 20-degree difference in the ambient air.
+If your home is 75 degrees inside the air coming out of the registers should be between 55 to 60.
 I hope I have answered your question.
 I have oversized blowers before to get more airflow.
 I would not recommend going over 1/3 horsepower in your case.
 You would need to check the charge after you install the new motor to make sure you are getting the needed cool gas back to the compressor.
 I would check to make sure your blower wheel (squirrel cage) is clean and the bottom of your evaporator coil is clean before trying a larger motor.

 6. Customer Question: What are some tricks for removing a condensing unit fan blade?